-While the earlier DL-MRI used inexact (greedy) and expensive sparse code updates and lacked convergence analysis, the SOUP-DIL scheme used efficient, exact updates and was proved to converge to the critical points (generalized stationary points) of the underlying problems and improved image quality over several schemes [122].
+Although the earlier DL-MRI used inexact (greedy) and expensive sparse code updates and lacked convergence analysis, the SOUP-DIL scheme used efficient, exact updates and was proven to converge to the critical points (generalized stationary points) of the underlying problems and improved image quality over several schemes [121].
 Fig. 3 shows an example reconstruction with this BCS method along with the learned dictionaries.
-Another recent work [123] extended the L+S model for dynamic image reconstruction in (7) to a low-rank and adaptive sparse signal model that incorporated a dictionary learning regularizer similar to (16) for the $x_S$ component.
+Another recent work [122] extended the L + S model for dynamic image reconstruction in (7) to a low rank and adaptive sparse signal model that incorporated a DL regularizer similar to (16) for the x_S -component.